-New interns receive orientation to the dietetic internship (DI) program.
-The interns are oriented to the DI program, supervised practice facilities, and the Department of Nutrition and Food Science to ease transition into the DI.
+New Interns receive orientation to the Dietetic Internship (DI) program.
+The Interns are oriented to the DI program, supervised practice facilities, and the Department of Nutrition and Food Science to ease transition into the DI.

-- 1. Interns are notified by email no later than August 12, 2020 regarding the starting date, time and location (online or in person). - 2.
-Interns are oriented to the University of Maryland DI during orientation week(s) via in-person or online sessions. - 3.
+- 1. Interns are notified by email no later than August 3, 2022 regarding the location, date and time for orientation. - 2.
+Interns are oriented to the University of Maryland DI during Orientation week(s) via in-person. online sessions or blend of classdays. - 3.
 Interns are oriented to the DI program during the first week of the program.
-The program binder is located in the Google drive to assure intern access.
+The program binder is located in the google drive to assure intern access.
 Interns will receive a minimal number of hard copy materials during orientation. - 4.
 Interns are oriented to outside affiliations on the first day of the rotation.